thetanishqrawat05/QuickApply/replit.md

 ## Overview

-This is a fully free web-based job application automation tool similar to LazyApply.
-The application allows users to paste job links from various platforms (Greenhouse, Lever, Workday, etc.) and automatically applies to those jobs using web automation.
-The tool focuses on privacy by storing all user data locally in the browser's localStorage, requiring no user accounts or login.
+This is a fully free web-based job application automation tool.
+The application allows users to paste job links from various platforms (Greenhouse, Lever, Workday, etc.) and automatically applies to those jobs using web automation with AI-powered features.
+The application has been streamlined to offer a single, comprehensive auto-apply system with advanced features including AI cover letters, secure auto-login, and multi-channel notifications.

 ## User Preferences